knisterpapier/hwsupport-esp32/README.md

-Repository to provide hardware support for esp32 for own projects (with platformIO).
+Repository to provide hardware support for esp32 for own projects (with micropython).